-&lt;sup>28 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 35), and constitute suggested categories only.
+&lt;sup>29 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 35), and constitute suggested categories only.
 Alternatives should be sure to reflect a wide range of the income spectrum, including high-income students.

 - 3. Express its intention that postsecondary institutions should take steps to ensure that students who receive state grant aid are successful in achieving their academic goals.
 Such an expression would reflect the special responsibility that public institutions have to low-income students that receive state taxpayer support-especially those attending public institutions who also benefit from the institution's state appropriation.
 In keeping with that expectation, VSAC should include in its regular reporting an analysis of appropriate metrics that track the academic progress and completion of students receiving state grant aid awards. - 4.
 Increase its investment in state financial aid programs by at least \$5M annually as described more fully in the set of recommendations in the Resource Allocation section. - 5.
-In order to specifically address the high costs to students of sub-baccalaureate programs offered at VTC, make it a policy objective that tuition for VTC associate programs be established at a level equivalent to tuition at CCV.
-This will result in a diminution of revenue per student at VTC.
-The funds necessary to replace these lost revenues-on a decreasing scale over time-should be considered as an investment to be made by the state to ensure access to needed technical programming while affording VTC the necessary time to adjust the cost structure for how it delivers affected programs. - 6.
 Require high school seniors to complete a Free Application for Federal Student Aid (FAFSA) as a condition of high school graduation.
 Evidence from other states shows that such a step can increase the college-going rates of low-income students.
 Moreover, changes recently passed by Congress will create a simplified FAFSA taking effect in 2023, making objections to imposing this requirement less compelling.